Madan, Smolyan Province

 Madan (Мадан [mɐˈdan]) is a town in Smolyan Province, the very south of Bulgaria in the Yellow Share of the Rhodope Mountains.
 It is the administrative centre of the homonymous Madan Municipality.
-In 2019, the town has a population of 6,597 inhabitants.
+In 2019, the town had a population of 6,597.

 Geography

 Madan is a part of Ardino Ridge, sloping down to the northeast between the rivers Arda and Varbitsa.
 In the central part of the Yellow Share rise the peaks Buchovitsa (1404 m), Veternitsa (1372 m) and Petrovitsa (1309 m).

 The end of the ridge is Alada Peak (1241 m).
 From all sides the Yellow Share is separated by mountain-spurs, whose segmentations gradually slope down and vanish into the valleys of the rivers.
 The river system of the region is presented by the basins of the upper reaches of some of the longer rivers – to the north the basin of the Arda River with the headers Elhovska and Chepinska Rivers.